sysdiglabs/terraform-aws-secure-for-cloud/use-cases/_questionnaire.md

   - if so, how many member accounts (aws) /projects (gcp) /subscriptions (azure) does it have?
 - sysdig secure for cloud is presented in different **compute workload** flavors; ecs on aws, cloudrun on gcp or azure container instances on azure, plus a K8s deployment an all three clouds, plus apprunner on aws (less resource-demaing than ecs, but region limited)
     - in case of ECS or K8S, do you have an existing cluster you would like to re-use?
-- (aws-only) do you have ** existing aws cloudtrail**, is it an organizational cloudtrail?
+- (aws-only) do you have **existing aws cloudtrail**?
+    - is it an organizational cloudtrail?
-    - does the cloudtrail report to an SNS?
+    - does the cloudtrail report to an SNS? if no, could you enable it?
     - if it's not organizational, does each trail report to the same s3 bucket?
-- how do you handle permissions? any restriction we may be aware of? do you want us to set them up for you or would you just require a guidance and you will set them yourself?
+- how do you handle IAM permissions? any restriction we may be aware of? do you want us to set them up for you or would you just require a guidance and you will set them yourself?
 - deployment type
   - are you familiar with the installation stack?
 Terraform, Cloudformation, AWS CDK, ...?
   - if you want to use Kubernetes compute for Sysdig deployment, what's your current way of deploying helm charts?